Real Madrid seals fifth Club World Cup crown

-The Spanish giant was crowned Club World Cup champion for a fifth time by beating Al Hilal 5-3 in an action-packed final.
+The Spanish giant was crowned champion for a fifth time by beating Al Hilal 5-3 in an action-packed final.

 Vinicius, who has faced appalling racist abuse in Spain this season, let his football do the talking in Rabat, Morocco, as Carlo Ancelotti's Madrid lifted the trophy once again.